Inheritance tax a new approach? Gifts from your surplus income

 This is an extremely valuable exemption and if worked effectively within the parameters, it allows regular gifts to fall outside of an individual’s estate and reduces their estate for IHT purposes.

-If Inheritance Tax is a concern to you, or if you are interested in leaving something to charity in your Will, please do get in touch with Bernard Flanagan.
+If Inheritance Tax is a concern to you, or if you are interested in leaving something to charity in your Will, please do get in touch on 01992 300333.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.